 Data cap policies are one of the main areas where AT&T and Cox differ.
 Cox has a 1.25 TB cap on most plans.
 This is a huge amount of data, which would essentially allow you to stream HD video 24/7 for the entire month without breaking your data allowance.

 However, this can change if you have a busy household with lots of users, or work from home and move large files around on a regular basis.
 Therefore, even on DSL, AT&T can sometimes be the better choice.
-They’ve recently dropped data caps on their DSL plans in 2020, making them an unlimited data service.
-Only time will tell if this change lasts past the Covid-19 epidemic.
+They dropped data caps during Covid-19 lockdowns in 2020–2021, but as of 2023 they are back on DSL and IPBB plans (everything but fiber).

 Cox places data caps on some plans.